-Winner of the 2019 Main Street Rag Poetry Book Award, Stick Figure with Skirt is now available!
+Winner of the 2019 Main Street Rag Poetry Book Award

 "Cathryn Cofell’s Stick Figure With Skirt is at turns humorous and morose.
 But no matter what, these poems are always pleading to or against loneliness, “Please memo me home…Please home me…” This book is Dickinsonian in its way of believing in the power of the mind, the internal world, the imagination that always reaches beyond the self."